organiclever/the-organic/README.md

 4. Run the initialization script:
    `./init.sh`

-   This script will check if required tools are installed, initialize the project, and install dependencies for all sub-projects.
+   This script will build and run the F# project, along with other initialization tasks.

 ## Repository Management

-The `mngr-rs` tool provides several commands to manage the monorepo:
+The `mngr-rs` tool provides several commands to manage the monorepo.
+Additionally, the new F# project `mngr` has been added for future management tasks.

-- `cargo run -- --doctor`: Check if required tools are installed
-- `cargo run -- --init`: Initialize the project and install dependencies
-- `cargo run -- --reset`: Reset the project (delete node_modules, recreate package.json, reinstall dependencies)
-- `cargo run -- --deps <package-name>`: Add dependencies to root package.json and package-tmpl.json
-- `cargo run -- --deps-dev <package-name>`: Add dev dependencies to root package.json and package-tmpl.json
+## F# Project: mngr

+To run the F# project:

+1. Navigate to the mngr directory:
+   `cd mngr`

+2. Build the project:
+   `dotnet build`

+3. Run the project:
+   `dotnet run`

+For more details about the `mngr` project, see its [README](./mngr/README.md).

 ## Available Scripts

 Check the `scripts` section in the root `package.json` file for a full list of available commands.
-Some key scripts include:

-- `npm run ayokoding-web:dev`: Start the AyoKoding web development server
-- `npm run organic-lever-web:dev`: Start the Organic Lever web development server
-- `npm run organic-lever-web-e2e:test`: Run end-to-end tests for Organic Lever web
-- `npm run libs:build`: Build the shared libraries

 ## Contributing